Addressing Training Bias via Automated Image Annotation: Introduction

-Another approach that can help is {\em transfer learning,} where a ``teacher model'' trained by a trusted party with access to large-scale data can be shared with many users, who then use smaller local, targeted datasets to incrementally train top layers of the model, producing a ``student model.''
-Today, transfer learning is recommended by deep learning frameworks like Google Cloud ML, Microsoft Cognitive Toolkit, and PyTorch from Facebook.
-That said, obtaining targeted, labeled training data is critical to the success of developing student models, and data labeling is still a critical problem even in the context of transfer learning.
-We illustrate this point using the following case study.
+Prior work on transfer learning addresses the first problem of data scarcity, where a ``teacher model'' trained by a trusted party with access to large-scale data can be shared with many general users, who then use smaller local, targeted training data to incrementally train the final layers of the model, producing a ``student model.''
+Today, transfer learning is recommended by most of the major deep learning frameworks, including Google Cloud ML, Microsoft Cognitive Toolkit, and PyTorch from Facebook.

-\para{A Case Study on Pedestrian Detection.} Camera-based pedestrian detection is a critical component for applications like self-driving vehicles and urban traffic management in smart cities.
-Labeling is an effort-intensive human task, where training data is created by annotators who mark the boundary of each pedestrian in images using a bounding box (Figure~\ref{fig:boundingbox}).
-The most popular dataset is the Caltech Pedestrian Dataset~\cite{dollar2012pedestrian}, which contains 2.3 hours of urban video footage collected by cars, and took 400 man-hours to label.
-We perform some illustrative experiments to demonstrate the impact of training data choice and size on system performance.

-First, we look at the benefits of targeted training of deep learning models for pedestrian detection.
-The best performing pedestrian detection system today is the Regional Proposal Network (RPN)~\cite{kaiming16}, a student model that builds on a generic object detection model called Faster R-CNN~\cite{ren2015faster}.
-To understand the impact of targeted training even in a transfer learning context, we customize two versions of the RPN model, one trained using a generic object detection dataset (PASCAL VOC~\cite{everingham2010pascal}), and one trained using the Caltech dataset.
-Both are of the same size.
-We test both models using two pedestrian datasets: the Caltech dataset (using portions of the dataset not included in training the model), and a pedestrian dataset collected by cars from Daimler Chrysler~\cite{enzweiler2008monocular}.

-We plot the results in the table above, where numbers show for each test the {\em miss rate}, the log-average miss rate on False Positive Per Image (FPPI) in $[10^{-2}, 10^0] $~\cite{dollar2012pedestrian}.
-There are two takeaways.
-First, general results show that even using transfer learning with a tuned dataset, the miss rate is still quite significant.
-Second, results show that customizing DNN models by task-specific training data ({\em i.e.\/} the Caltech training set) leads to significantly higher accuracy.
-This is consistent with prior empirical work~\cite{kang2017noscope,shen2017fast}.

-Next, we look at the impact of training set size on system accuracy.
-We look at different variants of student models trained using the Caltech dataset, with varying sizes of training data from 2,000 to 40,000 images.
-Results in Figure~\ref{fig:datasetsize} show that the impact from training data size is huge.
-This further underlines that even when used in the training of student models in transfer learning, highly accurate models require large, labeled datasets ({\em e.g.\/} 40,000 images).
-Note that 1\% improvement in miss rate is already significant for most vision tasks~\cite{kaiming16}.